-Follow this guide for smooth travel to Mackinac that will give you peace of mind – and put you in the right frame of mind – to enjoy every timeless moment of your stay:
+Follow this guide for smooth travel to Mackinac Island that will give you peace of mind – and put you in the right frame of mind – to enjoy every timeless moment of your stay:

-It Starts at The Ferry Dock
+Your Trip to Mackinac Island Starts at the Ferry Dock

-Q: How do I get ferry tickets?
+Q: How do I get Mackinac Island ferry tickets?

 Strollers are welcome on ferry boats free of charge and are stored on the boat during the ride as children sit in their own seat or on a parent’s lap.

-Have More Questions?
+Have More Questions About Mackinac Island?
 Don’t Hesitate to Ask!

 While planning your trip, you can contact the Mackinac Island Tourism Bureau for answers to any questions that pop up.
 Once you’re on Mackinac Island, if you have questions about getting around, places to eat or things to do, stop by the Mackinac Island Visitor Center at 7274 Main St. for printed maps and guides and local advice.